-Apple, the Apple logo, AirPort, Apple Store, AppleTalk, Final Cut Pro, FireWire, iCal, iMovie, iTunes, Mac, Macintosh, the Mac logo, Mac OS, PowerBook, QuickTime, and Sherlock are trademarks of Apple Computer, Inc., registered in the U.S. and other countries.
+Apple, the Apple logo, AirPort, Apple Store, AppleTalk, Final Cut Pro, FireWire, iCal, iMovie, iTunes, Mac, Macintosh, the Mac logo, Mac OS, PowerBook, QuickTime, and Sherlock are trademarks of Apple

-Finder, the FireWire logo, iDVD, iLife, iPhoto, iPod, Rendezvous, Safari, and SuperDrive are trademarks of Apple Computer, Inc. AppleCare is a service mark of Apple Computer, Inc., registered in the U.S. and other countries.
+QuickTime, and Sherlock are trademarks of App Computer, Inc., registered in the U.S. and other countries.

-.Mac is a service mark of Apple Computer, Inc.
+Finder, the FireWire logo, iDVD, iPhoto, iPod, Rendezvous, Safari, and SuperDrive are trademarks of Apple Computer, Inc. AppleCare is a service mark of Apple Computer, Inc., registered in the U.S. and other countries. .Mac is a service mark of Apple Computer, Inc.

-The Bluetooth® word mark and logos are owned by the Bluetooth SIG, Inc. and any use of such marks by Apple
+The Bluetooth® word mark and logos are owned by the Bluetooth SIG, Inc. and any use of such marks by Apple Computer, Inc. is under license.